Where to eat during Ramadan in Melbourne

 Pakistani restaurant, Bolan, is all aboard the buffet train for Iftar.
-There are two-dozen items in the line up, with the cost per head $29.99 for adults and $14.99 for kids between five and 12 years old.
-Start with snacks such as dahi bhalay (fried snack soaked in curd) and fish pakora (fritters), move onto mains such as goat karahi (a gingery Pakistani curry) and chicken boti (marinated kebab) before gulab jamun (syrup soaked doughnut spheres made from milk solids), and lab-e-shireen (a custard, fruit, jelly and vermicelli number) to finish.
+There are two-dozen items in the line up, with the cost per head $42.99 for adults and $21.99 for kids between five and 11 years old.
+Start with snacks such as dahi bhalay (fritters soaked in curd), move onto mains – perhaps goat karahi (a gingery Pakistani curry) and chicken boti (marinated kebab) – before finishing with gulab jamun (syrup-soaked doughnut spheres made from milk solids).
 Chicken nuggets, pasta and chocolate mousse will keep kids (and fussy eaters) happy.
 Come back another time for brain masala.

 665 Nicholson Street, Carlton North, bolanrestaurants.com.au

-7. Tiba's Lebanese Restaurant, Brunswick, East Brunswick and Roxburgh Park
+6. Tiba's Lebanese Restaurant, Brunswick, East Brunswick & Roxburgh Park

-One of Melbourne’s favourite and oldest Lebanese restaurants, Tiba’s, has a $35 set Iftar menu across all three branches ($20 for kids aged five to 12 years old).
+One of Melbourne’s favourite and oldest Lebanese restaurants, Tiba’s, has a $40 set Iftar menu across all three branches ($25 for kids ages five to 12).
 It’s popular, so book ahead.
-You'll start with dates, soup, fatteh, tabouli, chips, falafels and dips (hummus, babaganoush and yoghurt and cucumber).
-You’ll roll out of there after the mains: kibbeh, chicken wings with potatoes, chicken breast on rice and lamb shank.
-Just save room for sweet, milky mahalabia pudding.
+Dishes vary slightly between each restaurant, but expect to start with dates, lentil soup, fatteh, mixed pickles, tabouli, chips, kibbeh nayyeh (raw, minced lamb) and dips (hummus, baba ganoush and yoghurt and cucumber).
+Mains might feature lamb mansaf (a traditional Levantine dish where lamb is cooked in dried yogurt and served with rice), Lebanese sausages, chicken wings, batatah bi kezbarah (potato with coriander) and shish chicken and kafta.
+Just save room for sweet, spiced mahalabia milk pudding.

 Serving Lebanese pastries for 30 years, Balha’s on Sydney Road has added some sweet specials for Ramadan.
 There’s small and large atayef (also spelled qatayef, a filled, folded pancake eaten during Ramadan), mahalabia fragrant milk pudding, karbooj (a nut-heavy semolina slab piped with meringue) and sahleb (a creamy Middle Eastern drink made with wild orchid powder, served with a pinch of cinnamon).